 With this pioneering blog post I’m going to feature a photograph taken by someone else.
 Though I haven’t been to this exact location, I have visited the city and I think many of us have witnessed this sort of predicament at some point.
-The photo was taken by Krzysztof Hanusiak in
+The photo was taken by Krzysztof Hanusiak in Park Ridge, Illinois, a suburb of Chicago.

 Trying to decipher it is akin to solving one of the logic questions one might see on a standardized test.
 I have blogged before on the artistry of on-street parking management in specific urban locations , and signage such as this suggests to me the accrual of multiple regulations applied over time.
 Here are my speculations: